Our Solution to ADD/ADHD and Conduct Disorder

 D’AMORE TREATS ADD/ADHD AND CONDUCT DISORDER

 Attention deficit/attention deficit hyperactivity (ADD/ADHD) and conduct disorders are usually associated with children and adolescents but can affect young adults and beyond.
-While ADD/ADHD are more commonly diagnosed mental health conditions, they are not always treated early enough or
+While ADD/ADHD are more commonly diagnosed mental health conditions, they are not always treated early enough or effectively, and can continue into adulthood.
+Similarly, with conduct disorder, the assumption that the child, adolescent or young adult is simply “acting out” and will outgrow the behavior prevents families from getting treatment.
+Furthermore, these conditions can also be masked by co-occurring substance abuse or behavioral disorders.

 D’Amore Healthcare is Joint Commission accredited and California licensed to treat the symptoms of ADD / ADHD and conduct disorder, and to address the problems at the root causes of the disorders.
 We take your entire family, medical, social and psychological history into consideration.
-Our nationally recognized and California certified facility is designed to take those suffering from ADD/ADHD and conduct disorders out of their customary environments to aid in
+Our nationally recognized and California certified facility is designed to take those suffering from ADD/ADHD and conduct disorders out of their customary environments to aid in initial mood, cognition and behavior change.

 Our expert and compassionate staff will guide you through a number of treatment modalities to give patients and their families the tools to manage, overcome and deal with ADD/ADHD and conduct disorder, and to build new, healthy habits and integrate back into positive social or learning environments.